-When registering for competition classes, please take everything into consideration, your child's school schedule, extracurricular activities, and finances.
-Once a student registers for their competition classes, classes cannot be dropped.
-If they would like to drop one class, they have to drop them all.
+When registering for competition classes, please take everything into consideration; your child's school schedule, extracurricular activities, and finances.
+Once a student registers for their competition classes, classes cannot be dropped unless the special circumstance is approved by the directors.